 The latest details we have are that S1 L+G meters are planned to be migrated around Autumn to Winter 2021, but this may still change.
-If you’ve change supplier in the meantime and your meter went dumb, it should recover after this process completes.
+If you’ve change supplier in the meantime and your meter lost its Smart function, it should recover after this process completes.

 I’m with British Gas right now and they installed the meter, is that a problem?

-I’m really sorry to say that due to the fact British Gas/Centrica are using their own proprietary WAN that no other supplier can access, if you switch away from them now, your smart meter will almost certainly go dumb temporarily.
+I’m really sorry to say that due to the fact British Gas/Centrica are using their own proprietary WAN that no other supplier can access, if you switch away from them now, your smart meter will almost certainly lose Smart functionality temporarily.
 Don’t let this put you off though!
 It simply means you’ll just have to put manual readings in for a bit.